 What are Symptoms of Hepatitis C?

 It is notoriously difficult for doctors to diagnose acute forms of hepatitis C because most people with HCV often do not experience any symptoms.
 If symptoms do occur, they usually begin six to seven weeks after the initial infection.
-“Acute hepatitis C usually presents as flulike symptoms, like fever, fatigue, malaise or generalized body pain,” says An inflamed liver Dr. Patel.
+“Acute hepatitis C usually presents as flulike symptoms, like fever, fatigue, malaise or generalized body pain,” says Dr. Patel.
 “It is hard to differentiate from comon flu unless associated with jaundice (yellow skin coloration).”
 If you experience these symptoms and think you may have hepatitis C, you should consult your family doctor or general practitioner.